federock02/EPFL-EE559-HateSpeechPrediction/README.md

 # Anticipating Hate Speech From Partial Input
 This project explores a novel approach to proactive hate speech moderation, aiming to predict the likelihood of hateful content as a sentence is being composed.
 This enables intervention before harmful messages are published, enhancing online safety.
+The report can be visualized [here](https://github.com/federock02/EPFL-EE559-HateSpeechDetection/blob/main/Report.pdf), please have a look.

 Key Features:
 - Real-time Probability Estimation: We develop models that output a continuous probability score for hate speech presence based on partial user input, rather than just binary (hate/non-hate) classification on complete texts.